Hayesville, a small town with a big heart.

 Sherry Adams, Western Coordinator of NC STMS Program is delighted with Hayesville report.

 Bob Hanson explains that everything original that could be used -- was.

 Participants gathered on the Courthouse steps after touring the building.

-Committee work plans for 2019
+Committee work plans

 Pedestrian connectivity is in the STMS work plan.

 Promotions Committee is working on new banners, way finding signs.
 The downtown map featuring businesses, art, history and cultural locations accessible by walking or bicycle trails has been completed and is in its third printing.